giannitedesco/resynth/README.md

 ## Why not use $OTHER\_TOOL?
-- Scapy and python-based packet generation framwworks: they are incredibly slow for my intended use-cases (fuzz-testing, live high-speed packet-generation), even by the standards of what is possible in a pure python program.
+- Scapy and python-based packet generation frameworks: they are incredibly slow for my intended use-cases (fuzz-testing, live high-speed packet-generation), even by the standards of what is possible in a pure python program.
 For very high-rate applications, I don't think it would be possible to automatically